Chiang Mai is a hotspot for those who run businesses online (and, perhaps infamously, for those who’d very much like to do so).

 Things I wasn’t in love with:

 - Bike shops.
 They were just okay.
-All the ones you Google about will generally be good enough for tubes, gels, CO2, etc. It’s not a bad place to buy a bike but, when it comes to maintenance, I’ve heard plenty of horror stories.
-In fact, I ended up having one of my own.
-There is, however, one good mechanic shop in town (I just found it too late).
-I highly recommend Four Heavens Cycling Cafe.
+All the ones you Google about will generally be good enough for tubes, gels, CO2, etc. It’s not a great place to buy a bike (especially if you ride a big frame), and when it comes to maintenance, I’ve had some iffy repairs.

 - Weather.
 Heat and humidity aren’t great for training or ‘epic’ rides and, for most of the year, Chiang Mai has plenty of both (and definitely don’t plan a trip during the burning season, which can be slightly variable but happens around March and April every year).
 So to get the best out of cycling in Chiang Mai, consider going in late October through February, when the weather is favorable for riders.